yovanabozhilov/Schedule-Generation/README.md

 # Schedule-Generation
 This repository contains a project designed to generate schedules for presentations.
-It provides an intuitive interface for creating, managing, viewing, and downloading presentation schedules in different formats (PDF, Excel, Zip), making it ideal for various university events involving student activities.

 The project was created by Yovana Bozhilov with contributions from Branka Stoyeva.